SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

    >> }

 Deinitializers are called automatically, just before instance deallocation takes place.
-You are not allowed to call a deinitializer yourself.
+You aren't allowed to call a deinitializer yourself.
 Superclass deinitializers are inherited by their subclasses, and the superclass deinitializer is called automatically at the end of a subclass deinitializer implementation.